Tourism Matters in Oxnard, California

 We pass popular tourist sites like Channel Islands Harbor every day; we may not even think of how it supports our community.
 But in tandem with our local agricultural businesses, the Harbor and other tourist sites like Heritage Square, Oxnard Performing Arts and Convention Center, and Henry T. Oxnard Historic District are the backbone of Oxnard.
 These places define our community, provide our families with jobs and have given us—and thousands of annual visitors—a lifetime of memories.

 Travel matters, and it improves Oxnard in ways that have a wide-reaching impact on Oxnard residents.
 Travel supports thousands of travel-related jobs in Oxnard, and it also has an impact that we do not always see: travel can strengthen families, foster hometown pride, and build bridges that connect us with one another.

 At the national level, travel is critical to the U.S. economy and American jobs.
-As a leader in workforce development and career advancement–travel creates and supports 15.6 million jobs across the U.S.–making it the seventh-largest private sector employer.
-In 2017, traveler spending generated $165 billion in total tax revenue, including $76 billion in state and local revenue.
-That $76 billion can pay for a host of critical resources: it’s more than enough to pay all state and local police and firefighters, or the more than one million public high school teachers.
+As a leader in workforce development and career advancement–travel creates and supports 15.8 million jobs across the U.S.–making it the seventh-largest private sector employer.
+In 2019, traveler spending generated $180 billion in total tax revenue, including $12.2 billion in revenue to the State of California and local governments, supporting a host of critical resources.

 Travel is powerful for cities and states, and Oxnard is no exception.
 Just read our press release with Ventura County-specific economic impact numbers.